ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 # Gets a list of all orders belonging to user with id = 23
 GET /api/users/23/orders
 2. POST
-POST is used for creating a resource.
+==POST is used for creating a resource.
 It accepts usually a JSON body in the request.
 This data is the state for the resource that is going to be created.
-If the execution goes well, it returns a status code 201, with a location header with the link to the new created resource.
-The POST operation is not safe, since it affects th sate of information.
-It is also not an idempotent operation, since everytime a resource creation is requested, the id attribute will be auto incremented, making the effect of this operation, unique every time.
+If the execution goes well, it returns a status code 201, with a location header with the link to the new created resource.== The POST operation is not safe, since it affects the state of information. ==It is also not an idempotent operation, since everytime a resource creation is requested, the id attribute will be auto incremented, making the effect of this operation, unique every time.==

 Examples: